RafaFT/100-days-of-code/r1-log.md

 * Worked on the calculator project and got a few tables already running, with PK, FK and adequate reference integrity
 * The most important table, IndicesRecord, which holds all of the indices records values and dates is already up and running

+### R1D57 - 2019/08/11

+* Worked on the calculator project and finished the init_db.py script, which is responsible for creating and populating the database for the first time